Greening-Seattle/Visualization/README.md

 - Function: Map predicted traffic/emissions reductions based on our predictive model

-- Results: A Map of predictions that can be varied with time
+- Results: A Map of predictions that can be varied with time.
+This output was demonstrated for the in class presentation.

 ### 3. Framework for Visualizing the training of neural network for prediction:
 Visualize the Traning Process of Machine Learning Model from Tensorboard